Cancer Misdiagnosis Compensation Claims

 Time limits for cancer negligence claims

-In most cases you have three years from the date your cancer should have been diagnosed, or the date your cancer was actually diagnosed to issue a claim with the Court.
+In most cases, to issue a claim with the Court, you have three years from the date your cancer should have been diagnosed or the date your cancer was actually diagnosed.

-However, every cancer misdiagnosis claim is different and our solicitors will advise you about the relevant time limit for your particular case.
-If a loved one has died, you will usually have three years from the date of their death to bring a claim.
+However, every delay in diagnosis or misdiagnosis claim is different.
+Our lawyers will advise you about the relevant time limit for your particular case.
+If a loved one has died, you usually have three years from their date of death to bring a claim.

-As it takes time to get the documents and independent expert evidence needed to bring a cancer misdiagnosis claim, we always recommend that you speak to a specialist solicitor as soon as possible.
+Getting the necessary documents and independent expert evidence to bring a cancer misdiagnosis claim takes time.
+We therefore always recommend that you speak to a specialist medical negligence solicitor as soon as possible.

 Cancer misdiagnosis FAQs

-For misdiagnosis or late diagnosis of cancer to be considered negligent, we will need to show that your GP or Consultant should have seen the signs of cancer and referred you for treatment earlier.
+For missed diagnosis or late diagnosis of cancer to be considered negligent, we will need to show that your GP or hospital clinician should have seen the signs of cancer and referred you for treatment earlier.